ayshvm/digital-shop/README.md

-Django Digital Shop# Django Digital Shop
+Digital Shop

+Used Django, bootstrap and semantic UI to have products displayed and manage user authentication via email.